 Child’s play starts off quite slow but it does this to build suspense and it’s very effective in my opinion, it makes the moment that Chucky finally comes to life that much more impactful.

 Brad Dourif does a superb job with Chucky’s voice, adding some much needed wit to the character.
-Catherine Hicks also does a great job as the mother; she comes across surprisingly realistic, thanks in part to the very well-written dialog.
+Catherine Hicks also does a great job as the mother; she comes across surprisingly realistic, thanks in part to the very well-written dialogue.
 Chris Sarandon adds his talents as the detective investigating the mysterious murders surrounding Chucky and Andy.
 Talking of Andy, I was very impressed with the acting ability of Alex Vincent at such a young age.

 Some people have criticized Child’s Play because as the audience we are fully aware from the beginning that Chucky is possessed and alive.
 I can definitely understand this criticism but I did enjoy the idea that I was aware of the truth but the characters were not.
 I do think it would have been interesting if we were left to question whether or not Andy really was doing the killing all along though.